ReneSpies/GuessMyNumber/README.md

 The `Again!` button will reset the values except for the high score.

 ## How to run it
-You can download the files and run it on your end by launchin the index.html file in a browser.
+You can download the files and run it on your end by launching the index.html file in a browser.